yuanz25/healthcare-data-analysis/README.md

              65+ years → Geriatrics #Different hospitals may have different cut-offs
             ```

-        - “Length of Stay”
+  (ii) “Length of Stay” column:
-            - *Ensure both the “Admission Date” and “Discharge Date” columns are in date format
+            - Ensure both the “Admission Date” and “Discharge Date” columns are in date format
             - New Custom Column: [Discharge Date] - [Admission Date]
             - Under Transform: Change data type to “Days”

 (b) Detect **inconsistent or strange data**.
-    - **Standardized text formatting** (For Name: removed extra spaces using TRIM, converted to “Capitalize Each Word”).
+ Standardized text formatting (For Name: removed extra spaces using TRIM, converted to “Capitalize Each Word”).
-- Examine **summary statistics** for all variables and identify if any missing values (fill in with appropriate data or remove irrelevant column).
+- Examine summary statistics for all variables and identify if any missing values (fill in with appropriate data or remove irrelevant column).

 (c) Remove duplicates